-Our Spring issue can be found at our distribution points across the city and is also available to download here:
+Our Summer issue can be found at our distribution points across the city and is also available to download here:

-Over the last 12 months, and mainly through our followers, we’ve facilitated freezers and fridges for intensive care and specialist beds for end-of-life care at the Royal Hampshire County Hospital, 600 gifts for local carers, thousands of treats for NHS staff, art materials for locked-down prisoners at Winchester Prison, grant funding for food for vulnerable people, doughnuts for bus drivers and tens of smaller things that have made a big difference to lives across Winchester.
+Over the last 18 months, and mainly through our followers, we’ve facilitated freezers and fridges for intensive care and specialist beds for end-of-life care at the Royal Hampshire County Hospital, 600 gifts for local carers, thousands of treats and drinks for Covid-contact NHS staff, art materials for locked-down prisoners at Winchester Prison, grant funding for food for vulnerable people, doughnuts for bus drivers, daily bread runs for the Community Pantry and tens of smaller things that have made a big difference to lives across Winchester.

 We’ve supported city businesses with free Facebook posts to help them get back on their feet again.
 And we’ve done all of this at a time when we’ve worked for a reduced income ourselves.